-Scottsdale enjoys the bliss and comfort of year-round beautiful weather.
-With low humidity every month, sunny days in every season, and high temperatures ranging from warm to hot, you’ll step off your Scottsdale flight feeling immediately comfortable.
-Although it rains a bit during the more extreme seasons (summer and winter) the shoulder seasons of autumn and spring provide ease in both precipitation and wind.
-If you’re booking Scottsdale flights in the winter, expect temperatures in the 50’s, and if you’re headed there in the summer, the heat escalates up into the 90’s.
+Scottsdale enjoys the bliss and comfort of year-round beautiful weather with low humidity every month, sunny days in every season, and high temperatures ranging from warm to hot.
+Although it rains a bit during the more extreme seasons of summer (June to August) and winter (December to February) the shoulder seasons of fall and spring provide ease in both precipitation and wind.
+If you’re planning to visit Scottsdale in the winter, expect temperatures in the 50’s, and if you’re headed there in the summer, the heat escalates up into the 90’s.

 Back to top